pyeventsourcing/eventsourcing/docs/topics/process.rst

 are running concurrently, so that as the payment is made for one order, another order might get reserved, whilst a third order is at the same time created.

-The process applications could all use the same single database, or they could each use their own separate database.
-If the process applications were using different databases, upstream notification logs would need to be presented in an API, so that downstream could read notifications from a remote notification log (as discussed in the section about notifications).

 ..
 (For those concerned about having too much data in the relational database, it
 .. would be possible to expand capacity by: replicating events from the relational
 .. database to a more scalable distributed database; changing the event store to